Automatic transfers

 Overview

-You can always transfer funds into your Brex business account on a one-off basis, but to help maintain a minimum balance, you can also set up automatic transfers to trigger when your account balance falls below a certain point.
+You can always transfer funds into your Brex business account on a one-off basis, but to help maintain a specific balance, you can set up automatic transfers between your checking, treasury, and vault account.
+These transfers can come from one of your other accounts or from a connected external bank account for your account’s minimum balance.
 Account admins can do this by following the steps below.

-In your dashboard Without checking, treasury, vault
+In your dashboard

-You can set up automatic transfers between your checking, treasury, and vault account.
-These transfers can come from one of your other accounts or from a connected external bank account for your account’s minimum balance.
 Step 1: Go to Accounts > Business account and choose the checking account you want to set an auto-transfer rule for.
 Step 2: Under Automatic transfers, click Manage.
 Step 3: Click Add rule to create a new rule, or click the pencil icon to edit an existing rule.
 You can choose from the following rules:

 • Maintain account minimum rule: Choose a minimum balance to maintain in your selected checking account.
 If your account falls below this amount, based on your auto-transfer rule(s), your next transfer will adjust to bring you back to your minimum balance.